traefik/traefik-helm-chart/EXAMPLES.md

 ## Using Traefik-Hub private plugins registry

-Some companies using might want to deploy their private plugins located on custom registries.
+Some companies might want to deploy their private plugins located on custom registries.
 Using Traefik Hub, this can be achieved this way:

 ```yaml